korbinian90/CLEARSWI.jl/README.md

 [![Codecov](https://codecov.io/gh/korbinian90/CLEARSWI.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/korbinian90/CLEARSWI.jl)

 # Susceptibility Weighted Imaging (CLEAR-SWI)
-Published at the [ISMRM as CLEAR-SWI](https://index.mirasmart.com/ISMRM2020/PDFfiles/3201.html).
+Published as [CLEAR-SWI](https://doi.org/10.1016/j.neuroimage.2021.118175).
 It provides magnetic resonance images with improved vein and iron contrast by weighting a combined magnitude image with a preprocessed phase image.
 This package has the additional capability of multi-echo SWI, intensity correction, contrast enhancement and improved phase processing.
 The reason for the development of this package was to solve artefacts at ultra-high field strength (7T), however, it also drastically improves the SWI quality at lower field strength.

 ## Getting Started